French Academy in Rome: History

 At first, the villa and its gardens were in a sad state and had to be renovated to house the winners of the Prix de Rome.
 The competition was interrupted during the first World War, and Mussolini confiscated the villa in 1941, forcing the academy of France in Rome to withdraw to Nice then to Fontainebleau until 1945.
 The competition and Prix de Rome were eliminated in 1968 by André Malraux (the last Grand Prix for architecture came to an end as early as 1967, the events of 1968 preventing its continuation).
 The Académie des Beaux-Arts in Paris and the Institut de France then lost their guardianship of the Villa Medici to the Ministry of the Culture and the State.
 From that time on, the boarders no longer belonged solely to the traditional disciplines (painting, sculpture, architecture, medal-engraving, precious-stone engraving, musical composition) but also to new or previously neglected artistic fields (art history, archaeology, literature, stagecraft, photography, movies, video, restoration, writing and even cookery).
 These artists-in-residence are known as pensionnaires.
-The French word ‘pension’ refers to the room & board these, generally young and promising, artists receive.
+The French word ‘pension’ refers to the room and board these generally young and promising artists receive.
 The artists are no longer recruited by a competition but by application, and their stays vary from six to eighteen months and even, more rarely, two years.

 Between 1961 and 1967, the artist Balthus, then at the head of the Academy, carried out a vast restoration campaign of the palace and its gardens, providing them with modern equipment.
 Balthus participated "hands on" in all the phases of the construction.
 Where the historic décor had disappeared, Balthus proposed personal alternatives.
 He invented a décor that was a homage to the past and, at the same time, radically contemporary: The mysterious melancholic decor he created for Villa Medici has become, in turn, historic and was undergoing an important restoration campaign in 2016.
 Work continued under the direction of director, Richard Peduzzi, and the Villa Medici resumed organizing exhibitions and shows created by its artists in residence.

 Under director Frédéric Mitterrand the Academy opened up its guest rooms to the general public at times when they are not used by pensionnaires or other official guests.